 To explain this more technically, the main difference is that it uses TCP Port 443 automatically, that is why HTTP and HTTPS are two different communications.

 HTTPS works in connection with the different protocol, Secure Sockets Layer (SSL), to deliver information safely (which is indeed the main difference that Google cares about).

 Do not forget that HTTP and HTTPS do not care about how the information is delivered to its destination.
 On the contrary, SSL does not care what the information looks like (like HTTP does).

 This secure protocol indeed suggests the best of the two worlds: it cares about what the user accepts visually, but it also has an extra layer of confidentiality when delivering information from point A to B.

 AN EXTRA NOTE

-People usually use the terms HTTPS and SSL meaning the same thing, but it is not right.
+People usually use the terms HTTPS and SSL Certificate meaning the same thing, but it is not right.
 HTTPS is carefully protected because it uses SSL to deliver information.
 For the majority of companies, comprehending that HTTPS is more confidential than HTTP is enough.

 HTTPS and Google’s Opinion

 It should not be a surprise to you that Google likes the websites that are deputed and certified more.